guanghaoyin/CMDSR/README.md

 ## Trained model download
 You can download our trained model from [Google Driver](https://drive.google.com/file/d/1431EsUDMRjmIhVGv4FwQQTkOQXehlPk5/view?usp=sharing) to test with your own LR image.

+## Acknowledgement
+Thanks for the support of the Sea-NExT Joint Lab and ByteDance AI Lab.

 ## Citation

 ```